awtestergit/SpeakingAI/README.md

 * [Installation](#installation)
 * [Notes & Model downloads](#notes)

+## Update
+Using Llama gguf model format is supported so that you can run the server if your GPU RAM is smaller. see [Special instruction of using llama3 GGUF](#llama-gguf)

 ## Description

 Audio-to-audio AI has strong business use cases where users can interact with AI using voice, the audio-in, audio-out AI application can be utilized across multiple industries to enhance efficiency and user experience, such as: